Special Needs

 The Rappahannock Area YMCA’s Special Needs program gives individuals with an intellectual and/or developmental disability access to classes and activities that encourage self-sufficiency, socialization and staying active—all qualities that help them learn, grow, and thrive.

-Movements can be done in a small space or from a chair.
-Wear comfortable shoes.
-Despite her physical and Intellectual Disabilities, Aryona shares her passion of music and dance with others as a Zumba Instructor, particularly to those who have Special Needs or limited mobility.
+Zumba with Aryona – Teen/Adult Tuesdays 11:00-11:35 AM Movements can be done in a small space or from a chair.
+The end of class includes CIRCL Mobility.
+Despite her physical and Intellectual Disabilities, Aryona shares her passion of music and dance with others as a Zumba Instructor, particularly to those who have special needs or limited mobility.
 Whatever your level of movement may be, please join us for 30 minutes of non-judgmental, at your own pace fun!

 Click here to join the Zumba class on Zoom